Protein interaction networks

 The topologies of many networks, including the protein interaction network, can be modeled using hyperbolic geometry, a space whose mathematical properties naturally lead to the emergence of network scale invariance and strong clustering.
 Such networks can be generated by adding new nodes and connecting them according to two variables: node popularity and node similarity.
 To create such a network in hyperbolic space, nodes can appear sequentially at random positions in a disk with a radius proportional to the number of nodes already generated and then they can be connected if they are close (modeling similarity).
 Older nodes in this model are closer to the center of the disk and to the rest of the nodes in the network, thus attracting more connections (modeling popularity).
 We calculated the analytical expression of the probability distribution of distances between nodes in this model of network formation [13].
 This expression can be used to guide the generation of scale-free and strongly clustered topologies.

 Mapping an existing network in a hyperbolic space is useful to facilitate the study of some networks.
-We proposed a method to do this using the spectral decomposition of the network's Laplacian, which is accurate and computationally more efficient than other methods [14].
+We proposed a method to do this using the spectral decomposition of the network's Laplacian, which is accurate and computationally more efficient than other methods (Laplacian-based Network Embedding, LaBNE; [14]).
 We show how the method can be used for the prediction of links and to study network evolution.
 We combined this approach with maximum likelihood estimation (using HyperMap, a method for hyperbolic network embedding that is slower but more accurate) [15].
-Evaluation of this hybrid approach (LaBNE+HM) indicates good results especially in heterogeneous, highly clustered nertworks.
+Evaluation of this hybrid approach (LaBNE+HM) indicates good results especially in heterogeneous, highly clustered networks.
 We applied this method to map the human protein interaction network to a hyperbolic space and observed that many geometric properties of the map correspond to biological properties: distance to likelihood to interact, radial distance to protein age, and angular coordinates to function [16].
 This suggests that the map has predictive power.
 This map can be explored using an associated web server (GAPI).

 It has been suggested that the co-evolution of proteins that interact should allow to detect their interaction.
 We demonstrated a simplified hypothesis based on this idea, that is, if two proteins interact and in some organisms they have coiled coils, there will be a tendency for those coiled coils to emerge along evolution in a coordinated manner [17].
 This would be due to these coiled coils facilitating the PPI.
 We observe this effect as a bias and expect that it might give a predictive capability for PPIs that will increase with the further availability of proteomes.